Castle House School

-Castle House School is an independent preparatory day school for boys and girls, first established in 1944, at Chetwynd End, Newport, Shropshire.
+Haberdashers' Castle House is an independent preparatory day school for boys and girls, first established in 1944, at Chetwynd End, Newport, Shropshire.

+Haberdashers' Castle House is an associate of the Worshipful Company of Haberdashers.
+It is also a member of the Haberdashers' West Midlands Academies Trust founded by nearby original Haberdasher school, Haberdashers' Adams.

+Architectural

+At Haberdashers' Castle House, buildings were previously a group of houses consolidated into one mansion that was called "Merevale" before the school was founded, begun in the late 18th century with early 19th century and further modern extensions.
+In the grounds of the school is a mid-19th century brick folly consisting of a retaining wall with five embattled turrets and arrow slits.

 Character

-The school is owned and operated by the Castle House School Trust Ltd, a registered charitable organization, by up to twelve governors of the Trust.
+At Haberdashers' Castle House, the school is operated by the Haberdashers' Company under its own Castle House School Trust Ltd, a registered charitable organization, by up to twelve governors of the Trust.
 It occupies a Grade II listed main building with extensive grounds.
 Its "Cherubs Nursery" takes pre-school children aged from two to four.
 From here boys and girls, in roughly equal numbers, go into the Lower School, which comprises a Reception class and Years 1 and 2.
 The Upper School then caters for children until they leave, usually at the age of eleven.

-French is taught from the Nursery years on, and drama and dance begin in Reception.
+At Haberdashers' Castle House, French is taught from the Nursery years on, and drama and dance begin in Reception.
 Sporting activities take place every day, and these include gymnastics.

-After leaving Castle House, children typically go on to Adams' Grammar School, Newport High School, Burton Borough School, or Stafford Grammar School, with others moving to Wrekin College, Ellesmere College, Shrewsbury High School, Wolverhampton Girls' High School, Wolverhampton Grammar School, Adcote School, and others.

-A new headteacher, Ian Sterling, took over the school in January 2018.
+A new headteacher, Ian Sterling, took over Haberdashers' Castle House in January 2018.
 The previous head, Richard Walden, was chairman in 2014 of the Independent Schools Association.
 Opening its annual conference in May 2014, he was critical of the state sector, claiming that "Schools are turning out too many amoral children because teachers cannot find the time to teach the difference between right and wrong."
-This was quickly disputed by the government's Education Secretary, Michael Gove.
+This was disputed by the government's Education Secretary, Michael Gove.

+In 2023, Castle House became an associate of the Worshipful Company of Haberdashers' and a partner of Haberdashers' Adams Grammar School, under a joint agreement with Gary Hickey, headmaster of Haberdashers' Adams and the Haberdashers' Company.